-Use the meta element for “description” to write out, in your own words, your description of your page’s content.
+Use the HTML meta element for “description” to write out, in your own words, your description of your page’s content.
 When Google displays a snippet under the title and the URL, and you have a meta description tag, Google usually uses that.
 It seems to work best if you keep it to being within 143 characters long (including spaces and punctuation), roughly twenty words of common English.
+(The length accepted by Google may have doubled, but consider other search engines, which some people use.)
 Each page should have a different description; don’t write one description for the whole website.

 A few other meta tags should get the same description text.
-These are named “dc.description”, “dcterms.description”, and “twitter:description”; and one more, which does not have a name but has the property “og:description” and may be used by Facebook.
+These are named “dc.description”, “dcterms.description”, and “twitter:description” (200-character maximum); and one more, which does not have a name but has the property “og:description” and may be used by Facebook.
 For all of them, the description is the value of the content attribute.
 They all go into the head element.
-I put them all next to each other for my convenience, but you don’t have to do that.
+I put them all next to each other for my convenience, but you don’t have to.